Affect vs Effect

 - We know the new marketing campaign is really effective because sales are up 350%.

-- Do you know the side effects of Advil vs Tylenol?
+- Do you know the side effects of Tylenol?

-- Doctors must keep in mind that X-Rays in CAT Scans may affect the body adversely on repeated exposure.
+- Doctors must keep in mind that X-rays in CAT Scans may affect the body adversely with repeated exposure.

-As a rule of thumb that works in most common usage scenarios, it is advisable to use affect as a verb (transitive, intransitive, active, passive) and effect when used as a noun.
+As a rule of thumb that works in most common usage scenarios, it is advisable to use affect as a verb (transitive, intransitive, active, passive) and to use effect as a noun.

 Like many other words in the English language, affect and effect have more than one meaning.

-When used as a noun, "affect" means Feelings and desires as factors in thought or conduct or, more simply, external display of one's emotion or mood.
+When used as a noun, "affect" refers to the external display of one's emotions or moods.
 The pronunciation of the word "affect" is slightly different when used as a noun.
-It is pronounced æf?kt.
-For example, John seemed completely devoid of affect., which means John did not display any emotions.
+It is pronounced with a short A, as in apple, rather than the "uh" sound found in amount and affect when used as a verb.
+For example, consider the sentence John was unaffected by the impassioned performance.
+This means John did not display any emotions.

 The word "effects" can also be used to mean "a person's belongings".
 For example, He left without any of his personal effects.